dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.HealthChecks.ResourceUtilization/README.md

 app.Run();
 ```

-`CpuThresholds` and `MemoryThresholds`'s percentages default to `null` and will not be report as degraded or unhealthy unless configured.
+`CpuThresholds` and `MemoryThresholds`'s percentages default to `null` and will not be reported as degraded or unhealthy unless configured.
 The `SamplingWindow` defaults to 5 seconds.

 ## Feedback & Contributing